ToanBm/nillion-airdrop-bot/README.md

    npm install
    ```
 ### 3. Prepare `accounts.json`
-Edit file `accounts.json` as in the code below.
+Edit file `accounts.json` with your wallet seed key.
 (Ctrl + X, Y and Enter will do to save)
    ```bash
    nano accounts.json
    ```